awesomeyooner/AS5047-Devboard/README.md

 This only breaks out the SPI, since that is what my main purpose of it was.
 This is an incredibly simple PCB, and was ordered via JLCPCB

+I ordered 5 assembled ones, and at the time the prices were

+- $3.10 for 5 PCBs
+- $32.31 for 5 PCBAs

+$35.41 total

 ## Pictures

 ![CAD-back](./docs/pics/CAD-back.png)